Maple Cornbread – This gently sweet cornbread recipe is the perfect complement to a bowl of chili or a big chopped salad. (Gluten-Free, Dairy-Free)

 WHAT TO SERVE WITH MAPLE CORNBREAD.

 Cornbread is one of my kids’ favorite side dishes whenever we have soup or salad.
-I think this subtly sweet cornbread goes perfectly with a nice chili (especially one with a kick!) or a big salad.
+I think this subtly sweet cornbread goes perfectly with a nice chili, some Ham and Bean Soup, or a big salad.

 Some of our favorite main dishes to pair with this maple cornbread are: